List of grand couturiers

+A grand couturier is a member of the Fédération de la Haute Couture et de la Mode.

 Criteria

 The official criteria, designed in 1945, originally implied presenting a certain number of original models each season, created by a permanent designer, handmade and bespoke models, a minimum number of people employed in the workshop and a minimum number of patterns "presented usually in Paris".
 Since 2001 these criteria have been relaxed.
 The number of models to be shown on a seasonal basis has been reduced from 50 to 35.
 Also, the official appellation can be granted by the Chambre syndicale de la haute couture even if one criterion is not met.

 Guests

 Beside official members, the Chambre syndicale officially "invites" each season some "guests."
 They cannot use the term "haute couture" but only the term "couture" and can become grands couturiers after 2 years.

 International

 The Chambre syndicale also recognizes foreign grands couturiers who do not show in Paris, referring to them as "membres correspondants".

-Members of the Chambre syndicale de la haute couture
+Members of the Fédération de la Haute Couture et de la Mode

-Members at the end of 2019:
+Members at the end of 2023: